NEW! Publish your dissertation on our open access repository BORIS Theses

 Faculty of Business, Economics and Social Sciences, Faculty of Human Sciences and Faculty of Humanities: It is not necessary to submit a printed statutory copy if you publish your dissertation electronically at the University Library Bern.

-If you do not want to publish your dissertation on BORIS Theses, you can follow the instructions and use the documents below for your next steps.
+If you do not receive an automated invitation or if you do not want to publish your dissertation on BORIS Theses, you can find some information below for your next steps.
+Should you have any questions, contact us directly: firstname.lastname@example.org